kdgosik/DefensePresentation/DefensePresentation.Rproj.md

 **HGIs**
 Genetic interactions (sometimes referred to as epistatic interactions) contribute to many complex traits (see Glossary).
-Despite widespread recognition of this point [1�6], relatively little is known about the specific forms of genetic interactions that are important to heritable phenotypic variation.
-To date, researchers have mainly reported genetic interactions involving only two loci (e.g., [7�11]).
+Despite widespread recognition of this point [1–6], relatively little is known about the specific forms of genetic interactions that are important to heritable phenotypic variation.
+To date, researchers have mainly reported genetic interactions involving only two loci (e.g., [7–11]).
-However, this emphasis on gene�gene interactions over HGIs involving three or more loci (Figure 1) is rooted in technical issues, rather than biology.
+However, this emphasis on gene–gene interactions over HGIs involving three or more loci (Figure 1) is rooted in technical issues, rather than biology.